specialist support

 Services

-Therapy is tailored to your child's strengths, interests and goals.
-Below are the areas of communication and learning I most often work with, plus what each can look like in practice.
+Therapy is built around your child's strengths, interests and goals.
+Below are the areas of communication and learning I most often work with.

 01